 To repel ants, you will need to soak orange peels in white vinegar for two weeks.
 Make sure you have soaked it in an airtight jar.
-Once the two weeks are over, you can use a spray bottle to spray where the ants are or pour on affected areas.
+After two weeks, strain or pick out the the orange peels.Then pour the water into a spray bottle and spray where the ants are or pour on affected areas.

-Mosquitoes don’t like the scent of the orange peels and, it repels them.
+Mosquitoes don’t like the scent of the orange peels and, it repels them and the oils extracted from orange peels could be an effective mosquito-control techinique.
 Another advantage is that using orange peel extract may help kill mosquito larvae which is a plus as it does two things at once.
 Lastly, you can rub the orange peels onto your skin to avoid mosquito bites.

 Create Slug Traps